 Nicknamed the “Butterfield Line” after its president, the Overland Mail ran 2,757 miles through the Southwest via El Paso, Tucson, and Los Angeles before arriving in San Francisco.
 The trek over deserts and mountains took about 25 days, stopping only to change horses or for passengers to get food.

-However, Wells Fargo would still often use its own wagons and guards, as the Overland Mail Company forbid the shipment of any valuables.
-Noted Overland Mail historian Gerald T. Ahnert points out John Butterfield’s order No. 8 in the Overland Mail’s Special Instructions issued to employees that states “No money, jewelry, bank notes, or valuables of any nature, will be allowed to be carried under any circumstances whatever.”
+However, Wells Fargo would still often use its own wagons and guards, as the Overland Mail Company forbade the shipment of any valuables.
+Noted Overland Mail historian Gerald T. Ahnert points out John Butterfield’s order No. 8 in the Overland Mail’s Special Instructions issued to employees that states “No money, jewelry, banknotes, or valuables of any nature, will be allowed to be carried under any circumstances whatever.”

 John Butterfield was forced out as president of the Overland Mail in 1860, and Wells Fargo increased its investment in the company.
 By the early 1860s, Wells Fargo had a monopoly in California on the express business, sporting some 147 offices.

 During these fast and furious stagecoach heydays, Wells Fargo also became the primary focus of bandits and thieves.
 One of the most famous of these was Black Bart, who robbed 28 stages before he was finally apprehended.
 But Black Bart was just one of the many men who attempted to make a career of robbing stagecoaches; others included the James-Younger Gang, the Red Jack Gang, “Rattlesnake Dick,” and dozens of others.
 During the 1860s the company suffered 313 stagecoach holdups totaling to the amount of $415,000.